We look forward to welcoming you to Imperial’s best Hall!

 Plan for Imperial

-College won’t start until the Monday after Move-In day, but it’s good to know what you’ll be doing in your first week.
+The Autumn Term won’t start until the 3rd of October, but it’s good to know what you’ll be doing in your first weeks.

 The first part of that plan might be on working out how to find Wilson…

-You will also want to familiarise yourself with when you need to be in your Department for the Introductory talks.
-These will normally happen on the Monday, with the Union Freshers’ Fair for Clubs, Societies and Sports on the Tuesday.
+You will also want to familiarise yourself with when your Department Introductory talks are.
+These will normally happen on the first Monday of the term.